dennismoha/docker-images-containers-notes/docker-volumes/Readme.md

         - `feedback:volume`: This is the name of the Docker image to run the container from.
 It specifies the image named "feedback" with the tag "volume".

 ```
+example of named volume on running `docker volume ls`
 ![anonymous text](./assets/images/named-volumes.png)

 Also , NB: